mifka01/nvim/README.md

 - [stylua](https://github.com/JohnnyMorganz/StyLua) - Lua code formatter
 - [intelephense](https://intelephense.com/) - PHP language server
 - [vimfony](https://github.com/shinyvision/vimfony) - Symfony support for Neovim/Vim.

 Those can be installed via your package manager or [mason.nvim](https://github.com/mason-org/mason.nvim) if you prefer that.
 I prefer to install those few via package manager, because I use NixOS and it's easier for me to manage those that way.

-Mason is already included in this config and is installing some tools automatically. you can check `:Mason` for more information.
+Mason is already included in this config and is installing some tools automatically. you can check `:Mason` or `lua/custom/lsp.lua` file to see which tools are installed via Mason.

 Vimfony is in pretty early stage, so not all features may work as expected in this config.